A Quartet of Cleans in a Day for Water Quality Team

 In addition to traditional drain down projects, the firm has also pioneered the use of innovative underwater robots which can be used to clean and inspect service reservoirs or tanks while they are still online – further minimising disruption to customers’ supplies.

-Panton McLeod is supported by the expert PR in Scotland team from Holyrood Partnership, which provides public relations in Edinburgh and across the UK.
+Panton McLeod is supported by the expert PR in Scotland team from Holyrood PR, which provides public relations in Edinburgh and across the UK.